tendermint/tendermint/docs/tendermint-core/running-in-production.md

 # Running in production

-If you are running Tendermint in production make sure to use a tag instead of a branch.
+If you are building Tendermint from source for use in production, make sure to check out an appropriate Git tag instead of a branch.

 ## Database